ammar-tanwar/bloglearnbay/posts/facts-of-hr-analytics-certification.md

 tableData:
   [
-     But what is HR analytics?, Why HR Analytics Certification?, Fact 1 - HR professionals with analytic capabilities can handle risks., Fact 2 - Employees and businesses grow together, Fact 3 - HR analytics help businesses adapt to new changes, Fact 4 - Creativity and innovation are encouraged when insights are readily available, Fact 5 - HR managers can have more valuable/precise decisions, Fact 6 - Predictive analytics help HR professionals for solving risks, Fact 7 - Analytics helps HR professionals to be resourceful
+    But what is HR analytics?,
+    Why HR Analytics Certification?,
+    Fact 1 - HR professionals with analytic capabilities can handle risks., Fact 2 - Employees and businesses grow together, Fact 3 - HR analytics help businesses adapt to new changes, Fact 4 - Creativity and innovation are encouraged when insights are readily available, Fact 5 - HR managers can have more valuable/precise decisions, Fact 6 - Predictive analytics help HR professionals for solving risks, Fact 7 - Analytics helps HR professionals to be resourceful, Final Thoughts!!,
   ]
 ---